cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 .. _SyntaxHighlighting:

-Syntax Highlighting For Suite Configuration
+Syntax Highlighting For Workflow Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Cylc provides syntax plugins for the following editors: